SakiiR/timeauth/README.md

 ### Examples

 Suppose that we have a listenning tcp service on `localhost:1337` waiting for a password input.
-What if the code behin this TCP service have been done by a weird developer and checks your input char by char and sleeping each time it checks your char ( or do a BIG Action on his server that take some times  ).
+What if the code behind this TCP service have been done by a weird developer and checks your input char by char and sleeping each time it checks your char ( or do a BIG action on his server that take some time ).

 ```sh
 > nc localhost 1337